anadr/HES/README.md

 # Host Enumeration Scripts
-This is a project containing all Host Enumeration Scripts (HES) I found helpful during my OSCP studies.
+Lots of wonderful and extremely helpful scripts/projects/repo's exist on GitHub for host enumeration.
+This repo combines all Host Enumeration Scripts (HES) I found helpful during my OSCP studies in one location.

+Some of them are original versions, while some have been updated.

 ## Linux
 * linux/LinEnum.sh - See original page for usage information: https://github.com/rebootuser/LinEnum.